 If you have an HDHP through your employer, or independently, you can open an account with Lively HSA.
-If you already have an HSA, you can rollover those funds to Lively during your enrollment period.
+If you already have an HSA, you can roll over those funds to Lively during your enrollment period.

 If your employer already offers an HSA option, it’s still possible to choose an independent provider.
-You will have to work with your employer to ensure they can still make contributions to an independent provider like Lively.
+You will need to work with your employer to ensure they can still make contributions to an independent provider like Lively.

 Assuming they do, you can open an HSA with Lively or any other provider.
 In every other case, as long as you have an HDHP, you can open an HSA and deposit funds.

 Investing HSA monies in the stock market is one of the top benefits of having an HSA.
-This allows you to take advantage of tax deductibility of deposits, plus grow your money.
+This allows you to take advantage of tax-deductibility of deposits, plus grow your money.